 Lumbar sacral pain is a type of pain referred to in the lower back and buttocks area.
-The pain in this area may also be the hip, thigh, or leg.
-Most people feel lumbar sacral pain when standing up from sitting and going down.
+The pain in this area may also be in the hip, thigh, or leg.
+Most people feel lumbar-sacral pain when standing up from sitting and going down.
 The pain is often triggered by lifting weights or moving around after sitting for a long.
-Other causes include injury to the muscles, nerves, ligaments, discs, bone, or lower back joints.
-Treatment for lumbar sacral pain may involve physical therapy and exercises.
+Other causes include muscle injury, nerves, ligaments, discs, bone, or lower back joints.
+Treatment for lumbar-sacral pain may involve physical therapy and exercises.

 You’re not alone.
 Back pain affects more than 100 million Americans.
-Even though back pain is highly treatable, some people still don’t receive treatment because they don’t know where to turn.
-Lumbar sacral pain can be debilitating, so it’s essential to get treatment as soon as possible.
-Learn how to treat lumbar sacral pain in 5 steps.
+Even though back pain is highly treatable, some people don’t receive treatment because they don’t know where to turn.
+Lumbar sacral pain can be debilitating, so getting treatment as soon as possible is essential.
+Learn how to treat lumbar-sacral pain in 5 steps.

-Lumbar sacral pain (LSP), or Low Back Pain, is one of the most common back pain conditions.
-People with lumbar sacral pain usually experience low back pain radiating to the buttocks and thighs.
+Lumbar sacral pain (LSP), or Low Back Pain, is among the most common back pain conditions.
+People with lumbar-sacral pain usually experience low back pain radiating to the buttocks and thighs.
 Lumbar Sacral Pain is often characterized by lower limb pain, achy muscles, stiffness, and in severe cases, numbness or tingling.
 In most cases, people with Lumbar Sacral Pain have not developed any specific pattern of symptoms.
-Although Lumbar Sacral Pain is a widespread complaint, it’s one of the most minor understood conditions.
+Although Lumbar Sacral Pain is a widespread complaint, it’s a minor understood condition.
 The Lumbar Sacral Pain condition can be complicated to diagnose, treat and manage.

 What Is Lumbar Sacral Pain?

 Lumbar sacral pain is a common type of pain experienced by millions of people.
 It is characterized by sharp or dull aches and discomfort in the lower back and pelvis.
 It’s often associated with the development of bone spurs.
-Some of the causes of lumbar sacral pain include pregnancy, obesity, poor posture, aging, and injury.
-A chiropractor can help you get rid of your lumbar sacral pain.
+Some causes of lumbar-sacral pain include pregnancy, obesity, poor posture, aging, and injury.
+A chiropractor can help you get rid of your lumbar-sacral pain.

 Lumbar sacral pain is often caused by a condition called degenerative disc disease.
 This is a progressive condition that usually occurs with age.
-With age, the discs between the spine vertebrae begin to wear down and lose their ability to hold the vertebrae together.
+With age, the discs between the spine vertebrae begin to wear down and lose their ability to hold them together.
 As the discs degenerate, they become smaller and less flexible.
-The discs can press on nerves that carry signals to and from the spinal cord and legs when this happens.
+When this happens, the discs can press on nerves that carry signals to and from the spinal cord and legs.
 This causes pain.
-In addition to degenerative disc disease, lumbar sacral pain can also be caused by herniated or ruptured discs.
+In addition to degenerative disc disease, lumbar-sacral pain can also be caused by herniated or ruptured discs.
 In this case, the vertebrae push against the nerve root, causing pressure on the nerve.

-Back pain is one of the most common ailments in the United States, affecting more than 100 million people.
+Back pain is one of the most common ailments in the United States, affecting over 100 million people.
 Lumbar sacral pain can be debilitating.
-It’s important to know what is available for treating lumbar sacral pain.
+It’s important to know what is available for treating lumbar-sacral pain.

-Lumbar sacral pain can be debilitating, so it’s essential to get treatment as soon as possible.
-Learn how to treat lumbar sacral pain in 5 steps.
-First, let’s discuss the most common symptoms of lumbar sacral pain.
+Lumbar sacral pain can be debilitating, so getting treatment as soon as possible is essential.
+Learn how to treat lumbar-sacral pain in 5 steps.
+First, let’s discuss the most common symptoms of lumbar-sacral pain.
 It’s common for patients to experience lower back pain, sciatica, and leg pain.
 If you have any of these symptoms, see a doctor immediately.

 1. Exercise.
 You can’t expect to treat your pain if you don’t exercise, including weight lifting.
 While it can be challenging to start, the good news is that you can make a difference by creating small.
-For example, you could try walking for 10 minutes and build from there.
+For example, you could walk for 10 minutes and build from there.

 2. Take an anti-inflammatory.
 If you’re suffering from back pain, you should take an anti-inflammatory every day.
-There are plenty available, and you can find them at your local pharmacy.
+Plenty are available, and you can find them at your local pharmacy.

 3. Drink water.
 Dehydration is a common cause of back pain.
 Make sure you drink enough water each day to stay hydrated.